UsabilityEngineering/TaskMasters/phase2/README.md

 ## Executive Summary

-* We used the data and information gathered from Phase 1 and used them as a framework for creating our wireframe.
+* We took the data and information gathered from Phase 1 and used them as a framework for creating our wireframe.
 * Using the wireframe, we began development of the interactive prototype using Adobe XD.

 ## Wireframe Artboards